JGCRI/gcam-doc/hector.md

 </dl>

 ## Getting and Installing Hector for Use with GCAM
-For users who are running GCAM with the [Mac] (https://github.com/JGCRI/gcam-core/releases/download/gcam-v5.1/mac_binaries.tar.gz) or [Windows](https://github.com/JGCRI/gcam-core/releases/download/gcam-v5.1/windows_binaries.tar.gz) binary Release add-ons, Hector support is already compiled in.
-For users compiling for source or interested in getting the Hector source, please see the [Hector section in How to Set Up and Build GCAM](gcam-build.html#3-compiling-hector).
+For users who are running GCAM with the Mac or Windows Release Package, Hector support is already compiled in.
+For users compiling from source or interested in getting the Hector source, please see the [Hector section in How to Set Up and Build GCAM](gcam-build.html#3-compiling-hector).

 ## References
 1. Hartin, C. A., Patel, P., Schwarber, A., Link, R. P., and